 If you do have a medical condition that may require you to express colostrum antenatally, your doctor will advise you how and when to go about doing this.

-How much milk can I expect to pump when my baby is…
+How much breast milk should you expect to pump when your baby is…

 During the first five days after giving birth (before your mature milk sets in), you should express every hour for 5 to 10 minutes on both breasts.
 Jophia explains that this is because in this time-frame, your body will produce colostrum, which is a thick, golden fluid rich in antibodies and nutrients.